improve-ai/swift-ranker/README.md

 It is strongly recommended to never include Personally Identifiable Information (PII) in variants or givens so that it is never tracked, persisted, or used as training data.

-## An Ask
+## Improve Our World

-Thank you so much for enjoying my labor of love.
-Please only use it to create things that are good, true, and beautiful. - Justin Chapweske
+The mission of Improve AI is to make our corner of the world better.
+When each of us improve our corner of the world, the whole world becomes better.
+If your product or work does not make the world better, do not use Improve AI.
+Otherwise, welcome, I hope you find value in my labor of love. - Justin Chapweske

 ## License